Pope Francis to face questions, anger during visit to Ireland

 The church has been tarnished by scandals including the notorious Magdalene Laundries — secretive Catholic institutions of confinement for "fallen" women such as unmarried mothers and prostitutes, and in which dozens of bodies were discovered in a mass grave in 1993 — as well as thousands of instances of child abuse involving clerics.

-The report concluded that child sexual abuse was “endemic” within boys’ institutions, with then-Irish president Mary McAleese calling it a “terrible injustice” and “atrocious betrayal of love.”
+The report concluded that child sexual abuse was “endemic” within boys’ institutions, with then-President Mary McAleese calling it a “terrible injustice” and “atrocious betrayal of love.”

 Church attendance has plummeted in recent years.
-Between 1972 and 2011, the number of Roman Catholics attending a weekly service in Ireland fell from 90 percent to 31 percent.
+From 1972 to 2011, the number of Roman Catholics attending a weekly service in Ireland fell from 90 percent to 31 percent.
 A growing number of Irish people also say they have no religious affiliation.

-Father Brian D'Arcy — a priest, radio host, and survivor of clerical sexual abuse — said such declines are partly linked to a loss of trust in the institution.
+The Rev. Brian D'Arcy — a priest, radio host and survivor of clerical sexual abuse — said such declines are partly linked to a loss of trust in the institution.

 "Trust broken is trust finished," he told NBC News.
 "People had to make up their own mind about their own moral stance, and they discovered the roof didn't fall in when they did."